PSM in Fisheries & Wildlife Administration

 We encourage students applying to the PSMFWA program to obtain a letter of support from their current employer.
 This provides us with insight into the resources you may be able to access while pursuing your degree – these may include time off, internship support, tuition assistance, or other means of augmenting your ability to succeed as a student.
 While the employer letter of support is not required to apply to the PSMFWA, it will be taken into consideration in evaluating your application and may improve your potential for admission.

 Yes, GRE (Graduate Record Exam) scores are required to apply.
-We recommend a minimum combined score of 1,100 in verbal and quantitative, and a minimum score of a 4.5 in analytical writing.
+Our Department prefers GRE scores be in the 50th percentile or higher.
 However, applications are evaluated for overall merit, and students who do not meet the standards of one criterion may be admitted based on superior performance in another.
 GRE scores should be less than 5 years old; the institution code for OSU is 4586.

 All applicants must have at least 5 or more years of experience working in a natural resource field to be considered.
 A current CV is required in the application materials.
 Professional experience must demonstrate the application of current biological knowledge to problems and programs dealing directly with the fish or wildlife resources (administration, education, research, or management) as a significant portion of job responsibilities.